-- Providing an appropriate framework (e.g. issuing guidance, standards and requirements) for Syndicates to operate: - Requiring submissions of SAF reports and other documentation which demonstrates Syndicate compliance; - Monitoring compliance against this framework; - Performing top-down and bottom-up market oversight on reserving; - Complying centrally through its own activities used to monitor the market; and - Reporting to the Lloyd's Council at least annually on the work of the LAF, including compliance of the SAFs, and making recommendations to address any identified deficiencies.
+- Providing an appropriate framework (e.g. issuing guidance, standards and requirements) for Syndicates to operate; - Requiring submissions of SAF reports and other documentation which demonstrates Syndicate compliance; - Monitoring compliance against this framework; - Performing top-down and bottom-up market oversight on reserving; - Complying centrally through its own activities used to monitor the market; and - Reporting to the Lloyd's Council at least annually on the work of the LAF, including compliance of the SAFs, and making recommendations to address any identified deficiencies.

 The LAF is primarily resourced by the Market Reserving and Capital team.
 The work of the LAF is continuous over the course of the year.
 The requirements relating to technical provisions are met through the central calculation exercise undertaken by the LAF on market data to estimate a LAF view of technical provisions and oversight of SAF technical provisions.
 The SAF oversight involves a completeness check for requirements as set out in the Actuarial Function guidance.
 This includes the requirement for a sign-off from the head of the SAF where they attest to Solvency II compliance in respect of requirements relating to the SAF.
-Where syndicates self-attest to partial or not complete for specific requirements; these are queried and an appropriate action plan is required by the syndicate to remediate.
+Where syndicates self-attest to partial or not complete for specific requirements, these are queried and Syndicates are required to respond on how they will address the identified shortcomings.
+Lloyd's places reliance on the SAF self-assessment to demonstrate compliance and does not look to perform a separate review of all Syndicates and/or all components.

-The requirement to provide actuarial function (as detailed above) opinions on reinsurance and underwriting is satisfied at individual Syndicate and Society level.
+The requirement to provide actuarial function opinions (as detailed above) on reinsurance and underwriting is satisfied at individual Syndicate and Society level.
 At the Society level this involves collaboration with other areas of the Society with primary oversight responsibility for underwriting and reinsurance.